Claims of Vladimir Putin's incapacity and death

-Speculations regarding the health of Vladimir Putin have been a regular occurrence since his rise to power.
-They include conjecture about severe and potentially terminal medical issues.
+Speculations regarding the health of Vladimir Putin have been a regular occurrence since his rise to power as President of Russia.
+They include theories about severe and potentially terminal medical issues.
 This is largely speculation and cannot be accredited for authenticity.

 Background

-For approximately 20 years, multiple sources have regularly reported that the president of Russia Vladimir Putin is weeks or months away from death or medical incapacity.
+For approximately 20 years, multiple sources have regularly reported that the Russian president Vladimir Putin is weeks or months away from death or medical incapacity.
 At various points, it has been rumored that he is suffering from terminal thyroid cancer, blood cancer, abdominal cancer, Parkinson's disease, leprosy, serious surgery complications, the aftereffects of a stroke, or that he is, in fact, already dead.

 According to the New Statesman, many such allegations are based on "the old Soviet-era practice of Kremlinology, in which analysts scrutinise the leader's public appearances for signs of physical decline and clues as to who might be in favour or out, in the absence of reliable information".

 Selected reports

 2005 report of stroke

-In 2005, The Atlantic published an essay, based on observation of film footage, alleging Putin had suffered a stroke and was dying.
+In 2005, The Atlantic published an essay, with a lengthy section based on observation of film footage, which had led various medical experts to speculate that Putin may have suffered a stroke in utero, could be afflicted with "an Erb's palsy, caused by a forceps tugging on his right shoulder at birth", or had polio as a child.

 2014 report of cancer

 It was reported according to an unnamed German doctor, that Putin was receiving treatment for an "often terminal form of cancer".
-Russian government spokesman Dmitri Peskov denied the claim.
+Kremlin spokesman Dmitry Peskov denied the claim.

 2015 report of cosmetic surgery complications

 Mainstream media outlets in the United States reported that Vladimir Putin might be seriously ill due to complications from a secret cosmetic surgery procedure it was claimed he'd undergone.
 The rumors originated after the Russian president postponed a scheduled meeting from 11 to 18 March, as well as analysis of background objects in official photographs by Russia observers.

-Vox reported that "the idea that Putin would schedule plastic surgery for a week when he was supposed to have multiple public meetings seems highly implausible" and Russian government spokesman Dmitri Peskov denied Putin was suffering any type of medical issues.
+Vox reported that "the idea that Putin would schedule plastic surgery for a week when he was supposed to have multiple public meetings seems highly implausible" and Russian government spokesman Dmitry Peskov denied Putin was suffering any type of medical issues.
 Asked to comment on the report Putin was dying of surgery complications, the Brookings Institution's Hannah Thoburn said "for all we know, he probably has the flu, or just wanted to hang out with his daughters or something".
 Russian television later aired footage of Putin attending a separate meeting on 13 March.